 You are a visual learner if: You prefer pictures, images, and mind maps to help you process information.

-Aural learning is a unique type of learning style, but it is used to classify those who respond primarily to sound.
-Unsurprisingly, most musicians are aural learners.
-This is a learning style that isn’t often addressed in many schools because it can be hard to teach outside of music class.
+Aural learning is used to classify those who respond primarily to sound and speech.
+Unsurprisingly, many musicians are aural learners.
+Auditory learners generally remember what their teacher says and readily participate in class.
 These are also individuals who respond best to things such as binaural beats.

 - Find that certain music invokes strong emotions